 How to Make Almond Flour Coffee Cake:

-Preheat the oven to 350 degrees F. and line an 8”x8” or 9” x 9” baking pan with parchment paper
+Preheat the oven to 350 degrees Fahrenheit. and line an 8-inch square pan or 9-inch square baking pan with parchment paper.

-In a mixing bowl, Whisk together the eggs, coconut oil, pure maple syrup, and vanilla extract.
+In a mixing bowl, Whisk together the eggs, coconut oil, pure maple syrup, and vanilla extract (wet ingredients).

-In a separate mixing bowl, stir together the almond flour, tapioca flour, ground cinnamon, baking powder, and sea salt.
+In a separate mixing bowl, stir together the almond flour, tapioca flour, ground cinnamon, baking powder, and sea salt (dry ingredients).

 Add the flour mixture to the mixing bowl with the wet mixture and mix until completely combined.

-In a separate bowl, stir together the ingredients for the topping until well combined.
+Stir together the ingredients for the pecan streusel topping in a small bowl until well combined.

 Pour half of the coffee cake batter into the parchment-lined baking pan and smooth into an even layer.

-Add half of the cinnamon pecan topping mixture and swirl around.
+Add half of the cinnamon pecan topping mixture on top of the batter.

-Add the remaining coffee cake batter and smooth into an even layer, followed by the rest of the topping mixture.
+Pour the remaining coffee cake batter into the square pan and smooth into an even layer, followed by the rest of the topping mixture.

 Allow cake to cool completely before slicing and serving.